IP:Port format

 The way to get the IP:Port format on Windows – ping the endpoint

-- Open the terminal (simply follow the example below and search in Finder):
+1. Open the Terminal (simply follow the example below and search in Finder):

-How to get IP:Port format on Mac – open terminal
+How to get IP:Port format on macOS – open terminal

 ping gate.smartproxy.com